conda-forge/abacus-feedstock/README.md

 - Overview:
   - Machine-learning components are optional and disabled by default to maximize compatibility.
-  - Enabling them is controlled via the environment variable `ABACUS_ENABLE_ML` at build time.
+  - Enabling them is controlled via the environment variable `ABACUS_ENABLE_MLALGO` at build time.

-- How to enable ML when building locally:
+- How to enable MLALGO when building locally:
-  - `ABACUS_ENABLE_ML=1 conda build .`
+  - `ABACUS_ENABLE_MLALGO=1 conda build .`
-  - With mamba: `ABACUS_ENABLE_ML=1 mamba build .`
+  - With mamba: `ABACUS_ENABLE_MLALGO=1 mamba build .`

 - Version-specific CMake flags:
   - For 3.9.0.x: `-DENABLE_MLALGO=1` is passed to CMake.
   - For ≥ 3.10.x: `-DENABLE_DEEPKS=1` is passed to CMake.

-- Dependencies when ML is enabled:
+- Dependencies when MLALGO is enabled:
   - `libtorch` becomes a required host and run dependency and is selected according to CPU/GPU variant.
   - Ensure the selected `libtorch` provides the C++ API features used by ABACUS (e.g., `torch::linalg::eigh`).